sidpalas/devops-directive-website/content/posts/2023/03/writing-a-nodejs-dockerfile/index.md

 Many Node.js packages look for the `NODE_ENV` environment variable and behave differently if it is set to production (reduced logging, etc...).
 We can set this within the Dockerfile to ensure it will be set at runtime by default.

-Also, rather than using `npm install` it is preferable to use `npm ci` or "clean install" which requires the use of a `package-lock.json` file and ensure the installed dependencies match the fully specified versions from that file.
+Also, rather than using `npm install` it is preferable to use `npm ci` or "clean install" which requires the use of a `package-lock.json` file and ensures the installed dependencies match the fully specified versions from that file.
 By using `--only=production` we can avoid installing unnecessary development dependencies reducing the attack surface area and further reducing the image size.

 ```dockerfile
 FROM node:19.6-bullseye-slim